RenolY2/yaz0-decode-encode/README.md

 I haven't accounted for yet.
 If you do encounter issues, don't hesitate to report it and include a description of what file is causing the problem so that I can fix it.

-I used the specifications at http://www.amnoid.de/gc/yaz0.txt to write an encoder for the format.
+I used the specifications at http://www.amnoid.de/gc/yaz0.txt to write a decoder for the format.

 Usage
 ==================